-Arrive at Benazir Bhutto International airport Islamabad.
+Arrive at Islamabad International Airport.
 Meet, assist & transfer to the hotel.
 AM at leisure.
 PM Islamabad city tour.

 Our sightseeing tour will start from, Faisal Mosque, Shakar Parian & National monument with a trip to Damn-e-Koh, to catch an eye bird view of the twin cities.

 Dinner & overnight at the hotel in Rawalpindi/Islamabad.
 (Lunch & Dinner).